-Each student, upon admission to the doctoral program by the graduate office of the University of Northern Colorado and following written request to the Dean of the School of Special Education and Rehabilitation, will be assigned an adviser within the School of Special Education and Rehabilitation.
-In consultation with this adviser, he should determine courses for the first quarter on campus (for the most part, required courses should be selected this first quarter).
+Each student, upon admission to the doctoral program will be assigned an adviser within the School of Special Education and Rehabilitation.
+In consultation with this adviser, he or she should determine courses for the first quarter on campus (for the most part, required courses should be selected this first quarter).
 During the first and second quarters on campus, the student and adviser in joint planning sessions should establish a tentative doctoral program.
 This program should be based on past experience and training and must include a statement of goals and rationale for proposed course work and educational experiences.
-Planning should provide for flexibility in future professional efforts, but must have meaningful directionality, which should be reflected in the rationale.
+Planning should provide for flexibility for future professional efforts, but must have meaningful directionality, which should be reflected in the rationale.
 The program (including rationale) must then be submitted to the doctoral program review board of the School of Special Education and Rehabilitation for approval.
-A majority of this board must vote approval of the specific doctoral plan before such plan may be considered established.
-If the board disagrees with elements of such plan, it will make recommendations for revisions or additions.
-Enrollment in third quarter courses of the doctoral program without a program approved by the doctoral program review board may lead to the inclusion of courses which will not be ultimately approved as a part of the doctoral plan.
-(Minimal changes in program electives may be approved by the major adviser after program review board approval.)
+If the board is concerned with elements of such plan, it will make recommendations for revisions or additions.
+Enrollment in third quarter courses of the doctoral program without an approved program may lead to the inclusion of courses which will not be ultimately approved as a part of the doctoral plan.